Fredrik Ljung

 Topics

 No matter how skilled you are as a developer, once you put your system into production and users are allowed in, unexpected things will happen.
-While most users are just doing their job, some users may have far more nefarious purposes for interacting with your system.
-In both cases you need insight into what is happening in your system so you can ensure the regular users are able to do their jobs, and prevent the bad actors from abusing your system.
-This is where logging and monitoring really can make a difference by providing necessary data to improve and protect your system.
+While most users are just doing their job, some may have far more nefarious purposes for interacting with your system.
+In both cases you need insight into what is happening in your system so you can ensure the legitimate users are able to do their jobs, while preventing the bad actors from abusing your system.
+This is where monitoring and logging really can make a difference by providing necessary data to improve and protect your system.

 Cheating at .NET security, the right way